Its-Alex/sentry-mattermost-sidecar/README.md

 This will launch images in [`docker-compose.yml`](./docker-compose.yml).

 An image named `workspace` with golang is used as a isolated container to develop.
 You can use [`enter-workspace.sh`](./scripts/enter-workspace.sh) to enter inside it:

 ```sh
 $ ./scripts/enter-workspace.sh
 ```

-You can build with:
+From outside the container you can build with:

 ```sh
 $ ./scripts/build.sh